typeorm/typeorm/docs/caching.md

 You can also cache results selected by `find*` and `count*` methods of the `Repository` and `EntityManager`.

+You can also cache results of raw query results by providing options object to query() for PostgreSQL.

 To enable caching you need to explicitly enable it in data source options:

 ```typescript